Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Manual action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ManualAction.png "[Manual action]")

 The *Manual action* core action is used to control the workflow by a manual user interaction.
-It allows you to implement approval procedures to your workflows.
-Depending on the user's decision, a different workflow path may than be taken.
-For example, each order that exceeds a certain amount, is to be checked by a user, before it is released or cancelled.
+Depending on the user's decision made in the *Workflow >Processes > Process ID* view, a different workflow path may than be taken.
 If a workflow contains a manual action, the corresponding process is stopped until the user has done the decision in the process.
+For example, it allows you to implement approval procedures in your workflows such as that each purchase order that exceeds a certain amount is to be checked by a user, before it is released or canceled.
+For this example, you can use the [Split by criterion](#split-by-criterion) action before to define the business document amounts for which a manual action is required.

 ### Configuration

+- *Time out*
+    Define a time period within which the user decision must be made.
+If this time period is exceeded, you can use the output port **timeout** to define a default/fallback action.
+     Use PHP code to define the time period.
+For detailed information, see the [strtotime.php function](https://www.php.net/manual/en/function.strtotime.php "https://www.php.net/manual/en/function.strtotime.php ") on the PHP foundation website.

+- *Output ports 0-8*
+    Define up to 9 submissions to control the decision-making process.
+For each submission, a different workflow path may than be taken.
+For example, for a simple approval process you will need two output ports: **Accept** and **Reject**.

+**Static inputs**
+The *Manual action* core action has two input ports:
+- data_input: Entity that can be used to make a decision, for example a business document.
+- event-id: ID of the task event that can be used to make a decision.

+It is possible to include a static input via the unconnected input port.
+You can use the *data_input* or the *event_id* input port to define a static input in the *Static inputs* section in the settings side bar.
+For detailed information, see [Insert a static input](../Operation/06_InsertStaticInput.md).

 ## Multiply input action